sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/index.md

 To follow these tutorials, you need:

-- An API key (you receive this key when you sign up for a [Sensible account](https://app.sensible.so/register))
+- An [API key](https://app.sensible.so/account).
+You receive this key when you sign up for a [Sensible account](https://app.sensible.so/register).
 -  [Postman](https://www.postman.com/) desktop app, or a command line with cURL installed.
 -  An example extraction configuration.
 See the following section.

 **Prerequisite: Create example extraction configuration**

-1. Get an account at [sensible.so](https://app.sensible.so/register).

-2. Navigate to Sensible's [open-source configuration library](https://app.sensible.so/library/) to choose an example document type.
+1. Navigate to Sensible's [open-source configuration library](https://app.sensible.so/library/) to choose an example document type.
 For this tutorial, select **Tax forms**.

-3. Select **Clone to account** to copy example tax forms and associated configurations for extracting data from those forms to your account.
+2. Select **Clone to account** to copy example tax forms and associated configurations for extracting data from those forms to your account.